Jittu77/Python_project/README.md

 All questions of this repository (python_project) can be found here all together:

-https://medium.com/@atmabodha/python-programming-practice-problems-54bcf8c8eef1  (Credit:Professor Dr. Kushal shah)
+https://medium.com/@atmabodha/python-programming-practice-problems-54bcf8c8eef1  (Credit:Professor Dr. Kushal Shah)

 Topic wise Questions with solution: